Choose your own hot dog adventure!

 - Pick-and-choose toppings.
 How elaborate you get in the end is totally up to you, but here are some more hot dog topping ideas to inspire your bar: sauerkraut, coleslaw, pickled jalapeños, mayonnaise, chili, sautéed peppers and onions, bacon, additional mustard varieties, and pickles.
 Wanna get really creative?
 How about salami slices, kimchi, or unexpected types of cheese: feta, smoked Gouda…hot and cheesy queso??
 Go crazy!

 - Simple sides.
 In an effort to keep the hot dog in the starring role of the night — and to keep your prep work to a minimum — keep the side dishes easy.
-How about a veggie platter, a fruit salad, corn on the cob, or a pot of Bush's Baked Beans with a sweet flavor that makes a perfect complement to savory hot dogs?
+How about a veggie platter, a fruit salad, or corn on the cob?
 Anything that allows you to serve a lot of people with just a little effort is what we're after.

 Hot Dog Topping Bar Inspiration